 Follow us on FACEBOOK www.facebook.com/livablehawaiikaihui

-Our mission is to uphold the integrity of the East Honolulu Sustainable Communities Plan which sets guidelines for sensible development respectful of natural resources that make East Honolulu a unique place to live.
-Protecting the Aina and Saving the beauty of East Honolulu.
+Our mission is to uphold the integrity of the East Honolulu Sustainable Communities Plan which sets guidelines for sensible development respectful of Hawaiian cultural and natural resources that make East Honolulu a unique place to live.
+Protection of land through stewardship or acquisition and community education and engagement.

 MEMBERSHIP - Annual membership is $10.00.
 Please join or donate by clicking the donate button.
 We will acknowledge your payment and welcome you into our organization.
 Help Livable Hawaii Kai preserve the beauty of East Honolulu forever.
 Dues and Donations are “Tax Deductible”